plan-systems/design-docs/README.md

 PLAN is an multi-purpose communications and logistics planning tool for individuals, organizations, and communities.
 Its open “pluggable” architecture integrates distributed services, encryption, and interoperable data-transport technologies — all in a realtime visual interface.
 PLAN is an instrument for productivity, organization, and collaboration.

 PLAN is free and open-source (GPLv3).
 Components in PLAN are pluggable so that anyone can easily add, improve, or extend component functionality.
-The design principles of PLAN are similar and consistent with Tim Berners-Lee's vision around HTTP, making information transport and delivery profoundly interoperable and extendable.
-Also to be acknowledged are the principles underpinning [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which suggest to regard every protcol or process as something that can be expressed as being nested inside another.  `http://` becomes `/http`.
+The design principles of PLAN are focused on making information transport and delivery profoundly interoperable and extendable, similar and consistent with Tim Berners-Lee's vision for HTTP.
+Also to be acknowledged are the principles underpinning [multistream](https://github.com/multiformats/multistream) by [Protocol Labs](https://protocol.ai), which suggest to regard every protcol or process as something that can be expressed as being nested inside another; e.g. `http://` becomes `/http`.

 May PLAN empower organizations and individuals with little or no resources to intuitively, securely, and reliably communicate and self-organize.